Faith (George Michael album): Background

-By 1986, Michael had spent five years as the lead singer of the popular duo Wham! and had grown tired of accusations that the group, which featured his best friend Andrew Ridgeley, was nothing more than a teenybopper group despite the serious subject matter that was included on albums such as Fantastic and Make It Big.
+By 1986, George Michael had spent five years as the lead singer of the popular duo Wham! and had grown tired of accusations that the group, which featured his best friend Andrew Ridgeley, was nothing more than a teenybopper group despite the serious subject matter that was included on albums such as Fantastic and Make It Big.
 After the success of Make It Big, Michael had grown weary of continuing the group, and expressed to Ridgeley the desire that they should split up.
 A decision was made that the group would dissolve following the end of a tenure at Wembley Stadium for what was titled the Final.
 Following the split, Michael began to work on songs that would eventually make his first solo album, which would be titled Faith.
 Michael was inspired by his contemporaries Michael Jackson and Prince: "I absolutely wanted to be in the same stratosphere as [Jackson and Prince], definitely.
 I'd gone from, a couple of years before, being perfectly happy with being on Top of the Pops, to thinking, 'I can do what Michael Jackson can do.'
 I mean, he'd just done Thriller for fucks sake!
 I wouldn't have the guts now.
 I wanted to be in that vein but, mostly, I wanted to make music as good as theirs."